dandelic/QGrid.NET/README.md

 By using `LINQ` expressions and reflection it dynamically constructs and executes queries, making it easier to handle data operations for APIs and services.

 It allows users to filter and sort by multiple properties, including nested properties.
 Conditions are combined using `AND` or `OR` operators.
-Also, the library provides pagination and search functionality, allowing you to search across multiple properties simultaneously.
+Also, the library provides search functionality, allowing you to search across multiple properties simultaneously.

 ### How does it work?